 (d) The procedure should be consistent and repeatable with little variation, to minimize the need for repeated tests and prevent opportunities for selective reporting (or “cherry picking”).

 (e) The procedure should be sufficiently robust to evaluate all architectures fairly, including those that currently exist in the market, and those that may reasonably be anticipated to emerge in the future.

+23. During phase 3 a new Annex 3 has been added to cover also the possibility to use a system bench facility to determine the system power.
+The results of the system bench testing shall be compared to those obtained using the chassis dynamometer or the hub dynamometer to demonstrate the testing facility´s qualification.
+Annex 3 sets the test procedure and the approval criteria for system bench testing.
+The GTR text has been revised in several other paragraphs to reflect the system bench testing possibility.

+24. Efforts have been made toward the alignment of the text with the UN Regulation No. 177 development and minor changes have been added to the GTR related to the test room temperature, removal of the term accelerator “pedal”, and alignment of the definition of the peripheral devices to the GTR 15 definition.

 25. Additional discussion as to how the IWG on EVE considered these requirements in development of the UN GTR, and discussion of all of the technical approaches considered, can be found in the Technical Background section of this UN GTR.